 It is possible to run X clients on a system without any graphical support.
 For example, one could have an application (the X client) running on an ARM system, displaying its output on an amd64's graphical display (the X server).
 Since X is a well-defined, cross-platform protocol, it is even possible to have an X application running on (for example) a Linux machine use an OpenBSD machine for its display.
 The client and server can also be running on the same machine, and for most of this section, that will be the assumption.

-On some platforms, you will need to disable the console getty(8) to use xdm(1).
+On some platforms, you will need to disable the console getty(8) to use xdm.
 This is not needed on amd64, i386 or macppc.# rcctl enable xdm

 In the simplest case, this can be as little as just the name of the window manager you wish to invoke: